Duplicate Mapping error examples:

 - the value is the same everywhere the tag is used.

-The contexts of a tag are the date period the tag applies to and the column that the tag is in.
+The contexts of a tag are the date period the tag applies to, the label name and the column that the tag is in.
 The values of a tag are its numerical value, scale and SignLogic.
 Please be aware that the row name in the table is not relevant - only the chosen tag, its contexts and values.

 Example 1 - Tags can appear more than once if the context is different